 8. Summary

 We feel that it is important for students, as part of a process-oriented study, to have the opportunity to experience a PM-led team, either as a voluntary PM or as a team member.
-This experience could prove valuable to any computing student, because modern work environments frequently require team interaction, with or without a PM or team leader.
+This experience could prove valuable to any technical student, because modern work environments frequently require team interaction, with or without a PM or team leader.
 In response to this, we have developed an innovative project structure which not only fulfills this need but also serves to increase variety and student attentiveness to the final group presentation.

 We have witnessed an increase in student satisfaction, improved group dynamics, interest in the field of project management, and a greater understanding of the modern team-driven computing environment.
-Instructors and surveyed students have noted that groups more thoroughly engage with the project as well as the other students participating the final presentation.
+Instructors and surveyed students have noted that groups more thoroughly engage with the project as well as the other students participating in the final presentation.
 It is our sincere hope that others will find the ideas and results outlined in this paper inspiring, possibly resulting in the choice to make similar improvements to courses or academic programs in which they participate.

 9. References